 You can move the Cloudera Manager Server if either the Cloudera Manager database server or a current back up of the Cloudera Manager database is available.

-To move Cloudera Manager Server:
+To move the Cloudera Manager Server:

 - 1. Identify a new host on which to install Cloudera Manager. - 2.
 Install Cloudera Manager on a new host, using the method described under Install the Cloudera Manager Server Packages.
-Do not install the other components, such as CDH and databases. - 3.
-Copy the entire content of /var/lib/cloudera-scm-server/ on the old host to that same path on the new host, in the same path.
-Ensure you preserve permissions and all file content.

-- 4. If the database server is not available: - a.
+- The Cloudera Manager version on the destination host must match the version on the source - Do not install the other components, such as CDH and databases. - 3.
+Copy the entire content of /var/lib/cloudera-scm-server/ on the old host to that same path on the new host.
+Ensure you preserve permissions and all file content. - 4.
+If the database server is not available: - a.
 Install the database packages on the host that will host the restored database.
 This could be the same host on which you have just installed Cloudera Manager or it could be a different host.
 If you used the embedded PostgreSQL database, install the PostgreSQL package as described in Embedded PostgreSQL Database.
-If you used an external MySQL, PostgreSQL, or Oracle database, reinstall following the instructions in Cloudera Manager and Managed Service Data Stores. - b.
+If you used an external MySQL, PostgreSQL, or Oracle database, reinstall following the instructions in Cloudera Manager and Managed Service Datastores. - b.
 Restore the backed up databases to the new database installation. - 5.
 Update /etc/cloudera-scm-server/db.properties with the database name, database instance name, user name, and password. - 6.
-In /etc/cloudera-scm-agent/config.ini on each host, update the server\host property to the new hostname and restart the Agents. - 7.
+In /etc/cloudera-scm-agent/config.ini on each host, update the server_host property to the new hostname and restart the Agents. - 7.
 Start the Cloudera Manager Server.
 Cloudera Manager should resume functioning as it did before the failure.
 Because you restored the database from the backup, the server should accept the running state of the Agents, meaning it will not terminate any running processes.